 Editor's note: Looking for the right GPS fleet tracking service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 What is an ELD?

 An ELD, or electronic logging device, is a piece of electronic hardware that's connected to a driver's vehicle.
 It logs hours driven and monitors how long drivers have been behind the wheel.
-In addition, since it is connected directly to the vehicle's engine, it collects data on whether the engine is on and idle, whether the vehicle is moving, and the overall duration of engine operation.
+In addition, since it is connected directly to the vehicle's engine, it collects data on whether the engine is on and idle, whether the vehicle is moving, if the fleet is optimizing fuel consumption, and the overall duration of engine operation..

 By implementing ELDs into commercial vehicles, the government is logging data on how companies treat their fleets and drivers.
 In the past, a lot of this information was logged manually, which made forgery and inaccurate data collection a problem.
 With ELDs, the data is automatically collected and logged electronically, which ensures companies and drivers are held accountable for the hours and miles they drive.
 This creates a system of data collection that leads to safer roadways, as overworked drivers aren't on the road for long periods of time.